The 12 Most Charming Small Towns in New Jersey

 Observing all CDC and state health guidelines, the Zero Jazz Festival looks to dance into town April 23 to 25 this year—and we’ll be honest, it’s nice to have something like that to look forward to.

 Where to stay: For the unique experience alone, we’re partial to Beach Plum Farm, a working farm, market, and place you can stay if you’re lucky enough to snag one of their adorable cottages.
+If not, this classic cedar shingle cottage in the heart of Cape May will also do the trick.

 11. Lambertville, NJ